Modapto/access-control/README.md

 ### Keycloak Configuration

+On folder [Keycloak Realm Data](./Keycloak_Realm_Data) two files can be located:

+1. **modapto-dev-realm.json** : Configuration of modapto-dev realm

+2. **modapto-dev-users.json** : Two initial users for MODAPTO.
+More user can be created as requested

+Upon the initialization of Keycloak container, we implement the following steps to initialize the realm:

+1. Press to create a new Realm

+2. Upload the **modapto-dev-realm.json**

+3. Press create realm

+To accordingly upload the initial users in the system:

+1. Navigate to Realm Settings

+2. On the top right corner of UI press "Action"

+3. Select "Partial Import"

+4. Upload the **modapto-dev-users.json** file

+5. Select the box for user creation and set the resource strategy to overwrite / skip

+6. Press "Import"

+For the created Users you can use the following credentials (username / password):

+1. **CRF User**: crf@test.com / CRF@user123@

+2. **Super Admin**: superadmin@admin.com / S@admin123@

 Current configuration of Keycloak Roles, User Attributes, Clients and Realm Roles is depicted in the following images.

 #### Groups